Anubhav0391/noviga-visualizations/README.md

 ### 2. Data Flow & Structure

-- JSON files from the `public/data/` directory act as the source of truth.
+- JSON files from the `public/data/` directory act as the database. `public` directory allows to mimic api calls.
 - Redux is used to manage filters, selected tools, time-series data, and changelog information.
 - Typescript types in the `types/` directory define and enforce structure across the codebase.